Kevin is a Software Developer with 20 years experience designing and building business intelligence and system integration solutions.

 This section will include the start and end dates (estimated).
 Be sure to build in a buffer and plan for contingencies.
 A good Rule of Thumb is to add a 75% buffer to your timeline.

 The project members should include the project champion and stakeholders.
 The champion is usually an executive who drives the overall project and budget.
 The stakeholder is usually an internal promoter or sponsor.
 They can also be the champion depending on the scope of the project and or the type of organization that is requesting the software development proposal.
-The remaining list are typical roles that people perform in a project.
+The remaining list contains are typical roles that people perform in a project.

 The following is only provided as an example of the type of roles project participants may have.
 Some people may have more than one role.
 Depending on the scope of the project, the project members list can be very lengthy or the same person may assume different roles.